KSU & SGG FAMILY THEATRE PROJECT

 history

 Theatre for Young Audiences (TYA) theatre-maker and educator Nicole B. Adkins was delighted to be invited help nurture and work to grow this seed idea into a fruitful garden.
-She was quickly joined by other collaborators, including local Theatre for the Very Young (TVY) theatre artist and expert Andrea Washington, and Early Education expert Karen Meacham.
-Alumni, such as Lauren Lee and Sarah Rogers, have also taken on larger roles after graduating.
-The list of collaborators continues to expand.
-It is truly a community effort.
+She was quickly joined by other collaborators, including local Theatre for the Very Young (TVY) theatre artist and expert Andrea Washington, Early Education expert Karen Meacham, and Assistant Professor of Acting of Theatre and Performance Studies Emily Kitchens.

 Besides our Test Audiences, some of our Community Partners to date include: